ChengshuaiZhao0/ChengshuaiZhao0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+---

+Ph.D.
+Student

+School of Computing and Augmented Intelligence

+Email: czhao93[at]asu[dot]edu

+Office: BYENG 561

+Address: 699 S Mill Ave, Tempe, AZ 85281

+---

-I am a second year computer science Ph.D. student at ASU, currently working in the [Data Mining and Machine Leraning Lab (DMML)](https://dmml.asu.edu/) advised by Prof. [Huan Liu](https://www.public.asu.edu/~huanliu/).
+I am **Chengshuai Zhao** (he/him), a second-year Ph.D. student in Computer Science at Arizona State University (ASU).
+I am currently a member of the [Data Mining and Machine Learning Lab (DMML)](https://dmml.asu.edu/), advised by Prof. [Huan Liu](https://www.public.asu.edu/~huanliu/).

+I completed my undergraduate studies at Huazhong Agricultural University (HZAU) and the University of California, Irvine (UCI).
+During that time, I conducted research in the BioMedical Big Data Mining (BBDM) Lab, advised by Prof. [Wen Zhang](http://zhangwenlab.cn/indexen.html).
+I also worked as a research intern at the AI Research and Innovation Laboratory, Westlake University, collaborating closely with Prof. [Jun Xia](https://junxia97.github.io/) and Prof. [Stan Z. Li](https://en.westlake.edu.cn/faculty/stan-zq-li.html).

+My research interests broadly span **Data Mining, AI for Science, Representation Learning, and Large Language Models**.
+I am passionate about developing machine learning systems that are more **generalizable, explainable, and capable in driving knowledge discovery**.

 <!-- Before that, I obtained a Bachelor's degree from Huazhong Agricultural University.
 And I had a wonderful time as an undergraduate researcher focusing on network analysis and graph representation learning in the BioMedical Big Data Mining (BBDM) Lab supervised by Prof. [Wen Zhang](http://zhangwenlab.cn/indexen.html).
 I am also interested in transfer learning and more topics in computer science. -->